*Sleepyti.me is paid a commission for products purchased through our links. See our Disclosure for more information.

 Factors to Consider When Buying

-Purchasing a mattress online can be tricky.
+Purchasing a product online can be tricky.
 You don’t get to try it, and by the time you find out if it works for you, it is already on your bed.
 That’s why it’s crucial to weigh in on several factors before you make the final choice.

 The chief way manufacturers try to ensure customer satisfaction is to offer a limited trial period.
 Usually, you should make sure that they offer a no-questions-asked return policy, and it should last at least a month.